Skip to contents

 FreesearchR::launch_FreesearchR()

-Once in the app and in the “Import”, you have three options available for importing data: file upload, REDCap server export and local or sample data.
+Once in the app, get started by loading your data.
+You have three options available for importing data: file upload, REDCap server export and local or sample data.

-After choosing a data source, you can set a threshold to filter data be completenes and further manually specify variables to include for analyses.
+After choosing a data source nad importing data, you can preview the basic data structure and missing observations, set a threshold to filter data by completeness and further manually specify variables to include for analyses.

 File upload

-Currently several data file formats are supported for easy import (csv, txt, xls(x), ods, rds, dta).
+Several data file formats are supported for easy import (csv, txt, xls(x), ods, rds, dta).
 If importing workbooks (xls(x) or ods), you are prompted to specify sheet(s) to import.
-If choosing multiple sheets, these are automatically merged by common variable(s), so please make sure that key variables are correctly named identically.
+If choosing multiple sheets, these are automatically merged by common variable(s), so please make sure that key/ID variables are correctly named identically.

 REDCap server export